appsecnz/appsecnz.github.io/conference/diversity_fund.md

 ### Process for Applying for Diversity Fund Support

-* Fill out our **Application Form**, on or after 22nd June.
+* Fill out our **[Application Form](https://forms.gle/iqA9C9VEjRyYdyF1A)**, on or after 29th June.
-* We will review and approve applications approximately every fortnight, beginning the week of 6th July.
+* We will review and approve applications approximately every fortnight, beginning the week of 13th July.
 * We will contact all applicants and let them know the results of the review.
 * Successful applicants are responsible for booking their own travel and accommodations.
 * Diversity Fund travel support is provided as a reimbursement, *after* the conference, of actual expenses incurred - up to the specified allowance for each item.